New maps show strong correlation between redlined places in Seattle and worse air quality

 Neighborhoods in South Seattle provide a stark example of this ongoing dynamic.

-“Georgetown has a history of being overlooked,” said George Ramirez, chair of the Georgetown Community Council’s Board of Directors and a lifelong resident of the neighborhood.
+“Georgetown has a history of being overlooked,” said Greg Ramirez, chair of the Georgetown Community Council’s Board of Directors and a lifelong resident of the neighborhood.

 “The reality is that we are still trying to be recognized as a neighborhood in Seattle,” he said.
 “That brings its own set of challenges when we’re trying to advocate for ourselves.”